sleong1/fetch_following/README.md

 and find the ip besides 'inet addr'

 **Extra:** you and your host must share the same network (wifi or ethernet connection)

+Exporting your ip
+---

+    export ROS_MASTER_URI=http://<your_computer_ip>:11311

+# Laser Scan

+if you want to see the objects in the simulation:

+    roslaunch fetch_gazebo playground.launch

+This will take a while to load depending on your computer.
+So, take a small break and come back.

+The topic for this robot's laser scan is from the topic `/base_scan`

+to see the messages:

+    rostopic echo /base_scan -n1

+using `-n1` at the end will let you see only 1 message.